 b natural and alternative medicines and treatments are unlikely to be effective to cure sickness or injury, or are not available to the operator, and

-b. the chemical allopathic veterinary drugs or antibiotics are used under the supervision of a veterinarian, and
+c. the chemically synthetized allopathic veterinary medical products or antibiotics are used under the supervision of a veterinarian, and

-c. withdrawal periods shall be not less than double of that required by legislation, or a minimum of 14 days, whichever is longer.
+d. withdrawal periods shall be not less than double of that required by legislation, or a minimum of 14 days, whichever is longer.

-d. this exception is not granted more than 3 times on a given animal.
+e. this exception is granted for a maximum of three courses of remedial treatments with chemically synthesized allopathic veterinary medicinal products or antibiotics within 12 months, or one course of treatment if the productive lifecycle of the animal is less than one year.

-5.7.4 Prophylactic use of any synthetic allopathic veterinary drug is prohibited.
+5.6.4 Prophylactic use of any synthetic allopathic veterinary drug is prohibited.